SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%reloadcogs admin`

 - **%reminder** `<time> <message>`
     - Info: Reminds you about something.
-Time is in a shortened format with any number and d/h/m/s.
+Time is in a format with a number and the duration, do not use spaces inbetween multiple times.
 Minimum duration is 30 seconds, maximum is 90 days.
-    - Example: `%reminder 10h20m get that thing done you wanted to get done`
+    - Example: `%reminder 12h30mins get that thing done you wanted to get done`
     - Aliases: remindme, newreminder, newremindme

 - **%removebadge** `<@user> <emoji>`